lsst/LDM-135/index.rst

 expensive commercial solutions, and to mitigate risks of not having an off-the-shelf system in time for LSST construction, we built a prototype system for user query access, called *Query Service* (Qserv).
-The system relies on two production-quality components: MySQL and XRootD.
+The system relies on two production-quality components: MySQL and `XRootD`_.
 The prototype closely follows the LSST baseline database architecture described in chapter 3